Planes: Fire & Rescue poster

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Dusty makes the active choice to become a firefighter and travels to Piston Peak Air Attack base for training, leaving his old life behind., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Dusty successfully completes his firefighter certification and earns his spot on the team.
+Notably, this crucial beat Dusty successfully completes his firefighter certification and earns his spot on the team.
 False victory - he thinks he's found his new purpose, but stakes are about to raise., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 66 minutes initiates the final act resolution at 80% of the runtime.
 Dusty learns that his friends and town are in danger from a new fire.
 He discovers Blade's past as a TV star who became a real hero.
 Dusty realizes heroism isn't about being perfect, but about showing up when needed., demonstrating the transformation achieved throughout the journey.